Powercube7/FNAF-World/README.md

 # Installation instructions
 - Install the required dependencies (pip install -r requirements.txt)
-- Use the grinder.py file to use the program
+- Use the Run Autopilot.bat file to use the program

 # Goals
 - Create a pathing system for AutoRoam